Toressy/Road_Accidents/README.md

 ## 📊 Overview
 This Tableau dashboard provides a comprehensive analysis of road accident data across the United Kingdom.
-Myy goal was to uncover patterns and insights that could inform public safety strategies, transportation planning, and policy decisions.
+My goal was to uncover patterns and insights that could inform public safety strategies, transportation planning, and policy decisions.

 The dashboard visualises key metrics such as:
 - Total accidents and casualty trends over time